Zorya: Comparative mythology

-Similar images to the one from the Psalter and the Nashik appear in various parts of Slavic lands, e.g. On a carved and painted gate of a Slovak peasant estate (village of Očová): on one of the pillars is carved the Morning Zorya, with a golden head, above her is a glow, and even higher is the Sun, which rolls along an arched road, and on the other pillar is carved the Evening Zorya, above it is a setting sun.
-There are also darkened suns on this relief, possibly dead suns appearing in Slavic folklore.
+Similar images to the one from the Psalter and the Nashik appear in various parts of Slavic lands, e.g. On a carved and painted gate of a Slovak peasant estate (village of Očová): According to Zarubin, on one of the pillars is carved the Morning Zorya, with a golden head, above her is a glow, and even higher is the Sun, which rolls along an arched road, and on the other pillar is carved the Evening Zorya, above it is a setting sun; however, as the identity of the figures (along with other details provided by Zarubin, such as coloration) is not actually discussed by the book he cites for this part, this is only Zarubin's interpretation.
+There are also darkened suns on this relief, possibly dead suns mentioned by Afanasiev as appearing in Slavic folklore.
 These motifs are also confirmed by the Russian saying "The sun will not rise without the Morning Zoryushka".
 Such a motif was also found on the back of a 19th-century sled where the Sun, in the form of a circle, is in the palace and two Zoryas stand in the exit, and on a peasant rushnyk from the Tver region where Zoryas on horseback rides up to the Sun, one is red and the other is green.